MiguelEXE/os.js-for-glitch/README.md

 chmod +x install.sh&&refresh&&./install.sh&&chmod -x install.sh

-now type: exit

-and then click click in the terminal icon to close it or click in X button
+and wait to complete the installation, after installlation close your log

 check you log if installation is complete

 if appers right, the installation is complete

-if refresh and dont connect, type in terminal:
+if refresh and dont connect, refresh glitch page and type in terminal:

 chmod +x reinstall.sh&&./reinstall.sh&&chmod -x reinstall.sh